- I. Residential Life Office: Welcome and Expectations

 - “Property” includes buildings, structures, grounds, parking lots or structures, enclosed bridges and walkways, sidewalks, university carts and vehicles, as well as personal vehicles in these areas.

 Violations of the policy will be addressed in accordance with current University policies and procedures.
 Accordingly, students may expect a University response under the student code of conduct.
 The University encourages students to engage in an approach of collective responsibility to hold each student accountable to smoke free policy expectations.
 Additionally, traditional reporting resources of Campus Security and Residential Life are available for support and enforcement of the policy.

-Fines for violating this policy are as follows:
+fees for violating this policy are as follows:

 - First offense: $100

 - Second offense: $300

 Solicitation and Sales